little-engineer-2025/toolbox-sh/docs/toolbox_helpers.md

 # # @filename toolbox_helpers.sh

-help to install python dependencies into the
+help to install tito in the toolbox